hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

   - for the GPU partition specifically: dual HDR Infiniband

-.. note:: A high-level overview of the cluster can be obtained by running the ``pbsmon`` command.
+.. note:: A high-level overview of the cluster can be obtained by running the ``pbsmon -P`` command.

 .. _hortense_getting_access: